Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Experiment

 \subsubsection{Dataset and Evaluation Methodology}

-\paragraph{Datasets} Our training data is drawn from the training splits of two multi-hop QA datasets: HotpotQA \cite{HotpotQA} and 2WikiMultiHopQA \cite{2wiki}.
-For evaluation, in addition to the test splits of these two datasets, we further include Natural Questions \cite{nq}, TriviaQA \cite{TriviaQA}, PopQA \cite{popqa}, Musique \cite{MuSiQue}, and Bamboogle \cite{bam} to assess the model's out-of-domain generalizability.
-The first three are single-hop QA benchmarks, while the latter two are multi-hop QA benchmarks.
+\paragraph{Datasets} We construct the training set from the training splits of two multi-hop QA datasets, HotpotQA \cite{HotpotQA} and 2WikiMultiHopQA \cite{2wiki}.
+For evaluation, we use the corresponding test splits and additionally include Natural Questions \cite{nq}, TriviaQA \cite{TriviaQA}, PopQA \cite{popqa}, MuSiQue \cite{MuSiQue}, and Bamboogle \cite{bam} to assess out-of-domain generalization.
+Natural Questions, TriviaQA, and PopQA are single-hop benchmarks, whereas MuSiQue and Bamboogle are multi-hop benchmarks.
+Detailed dataset statistics are provided in Appendix~\ref{appendix:data_stats}.

-\paragraph{Evaluation Metrics and Details} To align with our dual motivations of improving performance and preventing training collapse, we evaluate both answer accuracy and training stability.
-To evaluate correctness, we adopt the \textbf{F1-score} used in the reward design.
-To evaluate training stability, we use \textbf{Collaspe Point}, defined as the training step at which performance sharply declines.
-A later drop point indicates more sustainable training.

-For methods that experience training collapse, we perform evaluation by using the most recent checkpoint before the point of significant performance drop; otherwise, we use the final checkpoint for evaluation.
+\paragraph{Evaluation Metrics} We evaluate both answer accuracy and training stability, reflecting our goals of improving performance while mitigating training collapse.
+Accuracy is measured by the \textbf{F1-score} used in the reward design.
+Stability is measured by the \textbf{Collapse Point}, defined as the training step at which performance first shows a clear and sustained downward trend.
+Later collapse indicates more stable training.
+For collapsed runs, we report results from the latest checkpoint before the drop.
+Otherwise, we use the final checkpoint.